familyfriendlymikey/mpv-cut/README.md

 ruin your viewing experience to wait for a funny moment to be over in order to make a cut.
 Instead, you can quickly make a bookmark whenever you laugh, and once you're done watching you can go back and make actual cuts.

-### Why Is Lossless Cutting Called "Copy"?

-This refers to ffmpeg's `-copy` flag which copies the input stream instead of re-encoding it, meaning that the cut will process extremely quickly and the resulting video will retain 100% of the original quality.
-The main drawback is that the cut may have some extra video at the beginning and end, and as a result of that there may be some slightly wonky behavior with video players and editors.

 ### Why Would I Re-Encode A Video?